 The objective is to move people from left to right, prayerfully, intentionally and in dependence upon the Holy Spirit (Left and right are simply directional markers.
 They have NOTHING to do with anyone’s perspective on politics.)

-First, notice that the card is divided between those who are committed to Christ on the right and those who are uncommitted to Christ on the left.
+First, notice that the card is divided between those who are not committed to Christ on the left and those who are committed to Christ on the right.
 Looking at the left side, you will notice that there is another division between those with whom you have personal rapport and those with whom you have program rapport.